-Spend three days paddling the beautiful San Juan Islands and two nights enjoying award winning craft beers from Boundary Bay Brewing Company as our expertly guided sea kayaking tour by day becomes a “waterfront” tasting room by night.
-We will be pairing locally crafted Boundary Bay Brewing Company beers with our delicious camp cuisine – guaranteed to please the most discriminating palate while you relax and enjoy the view!
+Spend three days paddling the beautiful San Juan Islands and two nights enjoying award winning craft beers from Boundary Bay Brewing Company or Icicle Brewing Company as our expertly guided sea kayaking tour by day becomes a “waterfront” tasting room by night.
+We will be pairing locally crafted Boundary Bay Brewing Company or Icicle Brewing Company beers with our delicious camp cuisine – guaranteed to please the most discriminating palate while you relax and enjoy the view!

 What could be more relaxing after a day of paddling and viewing fantastic wildlife such as bald eagles and harbor seals than relaxing with a tasty, refreshing brew?
 On our 2014 departures we’ll base camp off of scenic Jones Island, which is entirely state park, while pairing beers with our great tasting gourmet cuisine.
 Sample dinner menu: Baked brie with pecans, sun dried tomato chicken sausage with wild rice and freshly baked Dutch oven gingerbread topped with whipped cream and blueberries.

 Day 1 – Outdoor Odyssey’s guide(s) will meet you in Friday Harbor on San Juan Island.
 Our van will take the group, which generally averages from 6-8 participants, (maximum of 12), to our put-in site on the south side of San Juan Island.